Spinetail mobula

-The spinetail devil ray (Mobula japanica), also known as the spinetail mobula ray or Japanese mobula ray, is a species of pelagic marine fish which belongs to the family Mobulidae.
-It is found throughout the tropical and sub-tropical waters of the Indo-Pacific and eastern Atlantic Ocean.
+The spinetail mobula (Mobula japanica), also known as the spinetail devil ray or Japanese mobula ray, is a species of pelagic marine fish which belongs to the family Mobulidae.
+The spinetail mobula gets its name due to its devil like appearance from the "horns" on its head and the unique spines on its tail.
+Generally, these rays love to be mobile and show off their aerial acrobatics.
+M. japanica can be found throughout the tropical and sub-tropical waters of the Indo-Pacific and eastern Atlantic Ocean.